Salt Pond Beach Park Photos

 Salt Pond Beach Park, Kauai

-Salt Pond Beach Park is the only place in Hawaii where salt is still gathered in the traditional Hawaiian way.
-Salt is produced during dry and extremely hot summer months.
-First, the salt ponds found at the southern end of the beach are filled with ocean water and are then left to evaporate.
-What’s left are rock crystals that are then bagged and used for cooking and medicinal purposes.
-The salt ponds are an important part of Hawaiian culture; you should never step on them whether they’re dry or wet.
+Salt Pond Beach Park is the only place in Hawaii where salt is still produced in natural salt ponds.
+First, the salt ponds at the southern end of the beach are filled with ocean water and are then left to evaporate.
+What's left are rock crystals that are then bagged and used for cooking and medicinal purposes.
+Salt is produced during the dry and hot summer months.

-Salt Pond Beach Park is a wide, reddish-golden sand pocket beach on Kauai's south shore that is generally safe for swimming all year round.
+Salt Pond Beach Park is a wide, reddish-golden sand pocket beach on Kauai's south shore that is generally safe for swimming year-round.
 At both ends of the beach are rocky outcrops; a natural rock ridge connects the outcrops, creating a small lagoon.
-This pool-like area is where families with toddlers usually swim.
-The beach is usually safe for swimming, except during times of high surf, when rip currents form in the channels between the ridge.
+This pool-like area is where families with children like to swim.
+The beach is usually safe for swimming, except during times of high surf, when rip currents form in the channels between the rock barriers.

 Salt Pond Beach Park Overview